 Yes.
 While they can successfully raise their fry, they may also eat them.
 Should they feel threatened, insecure, or uncomfortable, they will consume their young.
 If you want to guarantee this doesn’t happen, you’ll need to remove the eggs to a safe hatching place—preferably as soon as they are laid and fertilized.

 Can Cichlids Live With Angelfish?

 While angelfish are a type of cichlid, they are also one of the more docile of the cichlid species.

 Many cichlids are aggressive and should not be housed with angelfish.
-They are not well-equipped to swim efficiently and are fragile and susceptible to being damaged during fish attacks.
-Avoid placing angelfish with aggressive types of fish.
+They aren’t well-equipped to swim efficiently and are fragile and susceptible to being damaged during fish attacks.
+Avoid placing angelfish with other aggressive species.